 How much are credit card points worth?

-Your point value might also change depending on the way you use your points.
-If you earned 60,000 points on the Chase Sapphire Preferred® Card (by spending $4,000 in the first three months), for example, those points would have a base value of $600.
-However, you can increase the value of your Chase Sapphire Preferred points by 25 percent if you redeem them for travel through Chase Ultimate Rewards, which means that your 60,000 points could be worth as much as $750.
+However, you may be able to get more than 1 cent in value for specific redemption options.
+For instance, if you earn the 60,000-point sign-up bonus on the Chase Sapphire Preferred® Card (by spending $4,000 in the first three months), those points have a base value of $600.
+However, you can increase the value of your points with this card by 25 percent if you redeem them for travel through Chase Ultimate Rewards.
+That means that your 60,000 points could be worth as much as $750.

-Read your credit card’s fine print to learn how much points are worth — and pay attention to whether point values go up or down depending on how they are redeemed.
+Read your credit card’s fine print to learn how much your points are worth, and pay attention to whether point values go up or down depending on how you redeem them.